Harvesting Sunflower Seeds

 (Posts on stacyling.com may contain affiliate links.
 Click HERE for full disclosure.)

-When Is the Best Time to Harvest Sunflower Seeds?
+When to Harvest Sunflower Seeds

-How Do You Harvest Seeds From Sunflowers?
+How to Harvest Seeds From Sunflowers

+There are two ways to harvest seeds from sumflowers.
 You can allow the head to dry on the plant or cut them to hang for 4-5 days in a cool dark dry location before harvesting the seeds.

 If you leave them on the plant, there’s a risk the birds or other animals will harvest them first.
+So keep that in mind before you choose a method.

 Harvesting Sunflower Seeds the Easy Way

+Since I’m all about doing things the easy way, this is my preferred method for harvesting sunflower seeds.This is a great activity to do with your kids or grandkids.
 And it can get a little messy so it’s best to do this outdoors or in a garage, shed, or greenhouse to contain the mess.

-Supplies Needed for Harvesting Sunflower Seeds
+Must-Have Tools and Supplies for Harvesting Sunflower Seeds

 Not much is needed to harvest sunflower seeds and you probably have a majority of the items needed to do it.

 If you grew more than a few sunflowers, I recommend using a pop-up garden debris bag, wheelbarrow or garden cart to collect the seed heads.
+I prefer using the garden debris bag because it catches all the loose seeds that I want to keep.

 Here’s what you need to harvest sunflower seeds.